Multi-Scale Data Assimilation in Turbulent Models: Introduction

-We shall benchmark the EnKF against two Data Assimilation methods at opposite ends of the DA complexity hierarchy.
-First, Nudging~\cite{nudging}, which can be viewed as a stripped-down single-member analogue of EnKF.
+We shall benchmark the EnKF against two Data Assimilation (DA) methods at opposite ends of the DA complexity hierarchy.
+First, Nudging~\cite{nudging}, which can be viewed as a stripped-down single-member analogue of the EnKF.
 By adding continuous relaxation terms toward observations, it requires almost no statistical assumptions and is computationally inexpensive, but its strictly local corrections struggle to propagate information to unmeasured scales.
 The propagation of information from observations throughout the full domain is done solely via the model dynamics, and, as opposed to the EnKF it does not provide a quantification of the uncertainty in the state estimate.

 Second, we consider the so-called four‐dimensional variational method (4D-Var)~\cite{courtier_4dvar_1994}.
-4D-Var seeks the model trajectory that minimizes a time-integrated cost function over a finite assimilation window, thereby distributing corrections smoothly in time.
+4D-Var seeks the model trajectory that minimizes a cost function over a finite assimilation window, thereby distributing corrections smoothly in time.
 The 4D-Var is formulated as a nonlinear optimization problem, as opposed to the linear-like update in the EnKF.
 Introducing time dependence in the forecast error covariance is very intricate in standard 4D-Var.
 This has been one of the main motivations driving the flourishing of hybrid ensemble variational methods~\cite{bannister_variational_review_2017,bocquet_ensemble_variational_2017}.
-In particular, when the background error covariance in the cost function is supplied by an ensemble, the formulation 4D-Var (En4D-Var) is obtained~\cite{ensemble_atmosperic}.
+In particular, when the background error covariance in the cost function is supplied fully or partly by an ensemble, the formulation En4D-Var is obtained~\cite{ensemble_atmosperic}.
 The En4D-Var retains flow-dependent covariances but optimizes the entire trajectory within each window rather than issuing instantaneous updates.
-The trade-off is computational cost as well as its high sensitivity to the algorithm initialization, in particular to the initial ensemble.

-EnKF and nudging have already been applied to the Sabra shell model \cite{chen}, yet prior studies never systematically varied the observational sparseness or the set of measured shells, nor did they analyze the implications of data assimilation for the energy cascade.
+It is worth recalling that, in the linear case, 4D-Var and the Kalman filter are exactly equivalent and yield the same analysis at the end of the assimilation window, which makes their comparison particularly compelling in our strongly nonlinear model, where this equivalence no longer holds.